Things to Do in September in NYCJuly 18, 2018 - by City Guide News Desk

 NYC's September calendar is brimming with excitement, including tons of festivals, exhibits, and Broadway fall previews.
-The US Open starts the month off, plus there are blockbuster concerts, the San Gennaro Festival, the Rolex Central Park Horse Show, and much more!
+The US Open starts the month off, plus there are blockbuster concerts, the San Gennaro Festival, the Chile Pepper Festival, the Cloisters' Medival Festival, and much more!

 Things to Do in New York in September: Exhibits